 - To minimize the possibility of electric shock, unplug this appliance from the power supply or disconnect the washer at the household distribution panel by removing the fuse or switching off the circuit breaker before attempting any maintenance or cleaning.

 Pressing the POWER button on the washer does NOT disconnect the appliance from the power supply, even though the lights are out.

 - Do not operate this appliance if it is damaged, malfunctioning, partially disassembled or has missing or broken parts, including a damaged cord or plug.

 - Do not operate this appliance if the lid has been incorrectly fitted.

-- For grounding instructions and warnings related to this appliance please refer to the relevant sections of this User Guide.
+- For grounding instructions and warnings related to this appliance please refer to the relevant sections of pages 6 and 13 of this User Guide.